 8. Don't Neglect Art

 Many of us tend to consider the bathroom a 100% functional space, forgetting that we have to spend a lot of time in it.
-Give your peepers a pretty painting or print to peep while you...brush your teeth.
+Give your peepers a pretty painting or print to look at while you...brush your teeth.

 9. Decant Functional Items